 1. Light a candle to the Ancestors of Hoodoo before you even start, and thank them for creating Hoodoo.
 The Ancestors of Hoodoo were the slaves in the South, Native Americans, and very poor Southerners in general who had to create magic in self-defense in the most dire situations.
 Respect them.
 As time goes on, you should create an altar to the Ancestors of Hoodoo in your home and light a candle to them every day, offer them a glass of cool water every day, and keep that altar clean.
 Have it face East.
 Never do Hoodoo without paying respects to the people who created it.
 That's not right.

 2. Establish some kind of relationship with your physical ancestors.
-No, I don't mean call up the dead and ask them for things and bother them, no no no. (In fact never do that.)
+No, I don't mean call up the dead and ask them for things and bother them, no no no. (In fact never do that - edit 3/9/21 UNLESS you are certain it is both correct and that they and the Creator would be okay with it, then you can pray to the Creator to send a message to them; don't do it directly.)
 Look through their things, think about the kind of lives they lived.
 Visit their graves and clean their tombstones.
 Put their pictures up in your home and remember them with pride.
 Tell their stories.
 If you believe in a higher power, pray for them, and ask your higher power that if it doesn't bother your Ancestors in any way, for your higher power to send them a message from you that you appreciate them and what they did for you.
 Do this every day.

 3. Firmly state, with all your heart, "Of my own free will, I align myself with all that is truly good, now and forever.
 I am a force for the good and only for the good now and forever."
 You'll need to say this statement long before any magic work unless you want to ruin your life.